setkyar/laravel-messenger-bot-management/readme.md

  -  Setup your domain.
 Your Domain Must be with https, you can setup with [let's encrypt](https://github.com/setkyar/laravel-messenger-bot-management#server)
  - [Setup Facebook App](https://github.com/setkyar/laravel-messenger-bot-management#setup-facebook-app)
  - Fill Database credentials  and Facebook verify_token and token(app/page_token) in Laravel's **.env**
- - Modify Q&A in `routes.php` .
-Already added some basic, you can check it out there and call that url in order to save questions and answers.
-URL is **`yourdomain.com/add`**
+ - Modify Q&A in `database/seeds/QuestionsAndAnswerSeeder.php` Already added some basic, you can check it out there and run `php artisan migrate && php artisan db:seed`
  - Chat with your Facebook page.
-Base on your Q&A of `routes.php`
+Base on your `QuestionsAndAnswerSeeder`'s Q&A

 ## Basic Requirement